02Kenzo/objectionwiki/Installation.md

 No matching distribution found for objection
 ```

 This means that you are trying to install `objection` using Python 2 and not Python 3.
-Either change your interpreter to Python 3, or activate a new [virtual environment](#virtual-installation).
+Either change your interpreter to Python 3, try and install using `pip3` and not `pip` or activate a new [virtual environment](#virtual-installation).